-2.5 Supporting the entrepreneurial innovation capacity of higher education
+2.4 Supporting the entrepreneurial innovation capacity of higher education

-Following the positive evaluation and subsequent EIT GB Decision on the continuation of the HEI Initiative taken in the 20238, the EIT continues with the implementation of the Initiative to support entrepreneurship and innovation in higher education, as introduced in the EIT SIA 2021-2027.
+Following the positive evaluation and subsequent EIT GB Decision on the continuation of the HEI initiative taken in the 20237, the EIT continues with the implementation of the Initiative to support entrepreneurship and innovation in higher education, as introduced in the EIT SIA 2021-2027.
 The EIT will support higher education institutions with funding, expertise, and coaching, enabling them to develop innovation and entrepreneurship activities.

-In 2025 -2027 period, two further calls for projects are expected to take place.
-The call for proposals will be aligned with the set of recommendations GB identified to further scale up the initiative in its post-pilot phase9.
+Between 2026-2027, one more calls for new HEI Projects is expected to take place in line with the set of recommendations GB identified to further scale up the initiative in its post-pilot phase8.